 - Findings for disaster prevention and recovery efforts are lacking and fail to meet local needs (to cover the construction of DRM works such as river and sea dikes, reservoirs, ship anchorages etc.).
 The current financing only meets as much as 40% of total needs.
 Especially, budget contingency for disaster responses and recovery disasters only meets as much as 20% of the demand).
-Therefore, disaster management is only limited to situation responses other than "build back better" as orientated in the Sendai framework.
+Therefore, disaster management is only limited to situation responses other than "build back better" as orientated in the Sendai Framework.

 - The establishment and maintenance of DRM Fund are delayed.
-Nearly 2 years following the DRM fund regulation is officially issued, only 39/63 provinces and cities established their DRM fund.
-Revenues of the DRM fund and its funded activities are controversial in both terms of its structure, contributors, payment etc. As a result.
-The operation of these DRM funds are quite inefficient and limited.
-There is currently no DRM fund at national level and the fundraising activities and funding coordination between localities for DRM operations cannot be realized.

-- The crowdfunding of DRM operations and participation of private sector in the development of DRM works are not well encouraged.
-Such cooperation is only limited to some forms of private funds from businesses to support the disaster relief phase.
-There are also some limited investments in very small-scale DRM works.

-- Disaster recovery operations are too slow.
+Nearly 2 years after the official issuance of the DRM fund regulations, only 39/63 provinces and cities established their DRM fund.
+Revenues of the DRM fund and its funded activities are controversial in both structure, contributors, payments etc. As a result, the operation of these DRM funds are quite inefficient and limited.
+There is currently no DRM fund at national level and the fundraising activities and funding coordination between localities for DRM operations cannot be realized. - The crowdfunding of DRM operations and participation from private sector in the development of DRM works are not well encouraged.
+Such cooperation is only limited to some forms of private funds to support the disaster relief phase.
+There are also some limited investments in very small-scale DRM works. - Disaster recovery operations are too slow.
 Main efforts are focused on immediate solutions to restore people's lives and production rather than substantial and long-term recovery solutions.
 Regulations on fundraising, receiving, distributing and using voluntary supports and aids from organizations and individuals are not well defined which led to ineffective and inadequate implementation